zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 Your grade will be a combination of the following items.

-* **Assignments (60%)**: Assignments and HWs will be given throughout the semester.
+* **Assignments (30%)**: Assignments and HWs will be given throughout the semester.
 These will include an implementation component and can also have written questions.
 You can expect about 7-8 assignments over the semester.

+   **Late Submissions**: Most assignments will be due just before midnight on the due date.
+Each day late will incur a 10% penalty, up to a maximum of 3 days.
+   Submissions after that will not be graded.

-* **Exams (40%)**: There will be two exams -- one mid-term and one at the end.
+* **Exams (60%)**: There will be three exams.
 The tentative exam dates are noted on the class schedule table.
 There is no comprehensive final exam.

-* **Attendance and Quizzes**: Students are strongly encouraged  to attend all classes and to participate in the class via discussions and engagement via the discussion forum.

-* **Late Submissions**: Most assignments will be due just before midnight on the due date.
-Each day late will incur a 10% penalty, up to a maximum of 3 days.
-Submissions after that will not be graded.
+Exams will be closed book.

+* **Quizzes (10%)**: There will be regular quizzes, to encourage students to remain up-to-date on the course content.

 The grading for CSCI4390 and CSCI6390 will be done separately taking into account the more advanced material required for CSCI6390 -- this